Marshall Meyer: Career in Argentina

 Rabbi Marshall T. Meyer used his energy and charisma to contribute to the Argentine Jewish community.
 He founded the Seminario Rabínico Latinoamericano, a rabbinical school in Buenos Aires that soon became the center of Conservative Judaism in Latin America.
 In it were ordained dozens of Spanish-speaking rabbis who served communities in Argentina, Latin America, and the rest of the world.

 Rabbi Meyer led Comunidad Bet El, a congregation that became a model of many other Conservative synagogues, both in Argentina and Latin America.
 The congregation established its own day-school.

 During the years of the military regime of 1976–1983, Rabbi Meyer became a strong critic of the military government and its violations of human rights.
 He worked to save the lives of hundreds of people who were being persecuted by the regime.
 He visited political prisoners in jails.
 He worked with the Israeli government to free the renowned journalist, Jacobo Timerman, who had been persecuted, imprisoned and subjected to extended house arrest.
 Timerman dedicated his memoir of that time, Prisoner Without A Name, Cell Without A Number (1981), to the rabbi.
 Timerman wrote that Meyer had "brought solace to Jewish, Christian and atheist prisoners".
 Meyer additionally founded the Movimiento Judío por los Derechos Humanos, an organization that played a key role in the fight for human rights in Argentina.

 In 1983, when democracy was restored in Argentina, the newly elected president, Raúl Alfonsín, recognized the work of Rabbi Meyer by awarding him the highest Argentine decoration, Order of the Liberator General San Martín.
 Rabbi Meyer returned the United States in 1984.

+In 2019, the City of Buenos Aires honored Meyer for his work visiting prisoners during the military regime by placing a graffiti wall in his memory, in the capital's main square.